 - Left Turn Phasing Guidelines and SOP

 - Signal Timing Worksheet

 - Installation of Accessible Pedestrian Signals (APS) SOP

 - SCATS Traffic Computer Data Security SOP

 - Yellow Change and Red Clearance Intervals SOP

 - Traffic Signal Timing SOP

+- Right Turn on Red Restrictions SOP

 This document intends to provide additional guidelines for internal staff when determining pedestrian operations at signalized intersections.
 The purpose of this document is to encourage uniform application of relevant guidelines for the operation and maintenance of traffic signals in Bellevue.
 The guidelines developed in this document aim to align with the Bellevue Vision Zero initiative and the Safe System approach.